lavignes/lavignes.dev/md/index.md

 # Helo

-This website is written in markdown.
-You can see the sources [right here](https://github.com/lavignes/lavignes.dev).
-The beauty of it all is the fact that my static site generator is [comrak](https://github.com/kivikakk/comrak) and a simple shell script:
+this website is written in markdown.

+you can see the sources [right here](https://github.com/lavignes/lavignes.dev).

+the beauty of it all is the fact that my static site generator is [comrak](https://github.com/kivikakk/comrak) and a simple shell script:

 ```sh
 #!/bin/sh